bbottu/express4-examples/README.md

 **Note:** To run the example "Upload and resize image with gm" you will need to install ImageMagick.

-On Ubuntu you can use
+On Ubuntu you can use:
 ```
 sudo apt-get install imagemagick
 ```